AjayShukla007/Journey_100dayOfCode/Readme.md

 #### BinarySearch:
 - Solved Find First and Last Position of Element in Sorted Array medium level on leetcode with tc of O(log n) and sc of O(1)

+### day 17 of #100DaysOfCode
+- Updated backend to send nessasory data only
+- ReBuild Show Component and added .title to req data from backend In CMS for Case Studies

+#### Array:
+- Solved next permutation medium level on leetcode with tc of O(n log n) and sc of O(1)